 The law requires all taxes to be paid in full.
-When the Department sees that you cannot make a payment in full by a certain date, the Department may enter into a payment plan that allows you to make installment payments to pay off tax debt.
-Please note that interest and penalty continue to accrue.
+If you cannot make a payment in full by a certain date, the Department may agree to a payment plan that allows you to make installment payments on your tax debt.
+Please note that interest and penalty will continue to accrue.

 A payment plan is a contract between you and the Department.
 When you are on a payment plan, the Department does not actively seek collection.
 If, however, you default on the agreement, the Department resumes collection of the tax.
 The Department offers different types of payment plans depending upon your specific case.

-- Short-Term: Short-term payment plans, or pay plans, allow you 12 or fewer months to pay off taxes.
+Short-Term: Short-term payment plans allow you 12 or fewer months to pay off taxes.
 The Department sets up short-term payment plans normally without filing a lien.
-If a payment is missed, the Department terminates the agreement and proceeds with further collection action.
+If a payment is missed, the Department terminates the agreement and proceeds with collection action.

-- Installment Agreements: Installment agreements are formal, written agreements between you and the state.
-Installment agreements allow you up to 72 months to pay taxes.
-This type of agreement requires liens or acceptable security prior to being granted.
-You declare definite liability when signing an installment agreement.
+Installment Agreements: Installment agreements are formal, written agreements between you and the state.
+Installment agreements allow you up to 72 months to pay tax debts.
+This type of agreement requires a lien to be filed on the balance or acceptable security prior to being granted.
+You declare definite liability by agreeing to an installment agreement.

 Please note that records of installment agreements in excess of $1,000 must be available for public inspection.

 Failure to make the minimum payment, making payments late, establishing new debt, or not timely filing required returns, will default your installment agreement.

 Delinquent taxpayers on defaulted agreements are subject to further collection action.
 This may include serving levies to seizing funds and assets, including motor vehicles.
 If you are a delinquent taxpayer and a business owner, collection actions may include court orders to close a business or seize its assets.
 Taxpayers who default on short term agreements may also be subject to liens.